ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 *  [Datasheet of the ST LSM6DS3](https://www.st.com/resource/en/datasheet/lsm6ds3.pdf)

 ## How to use serial communication?
 (Why there is no SoftwareSerial.h in the Arduino Nano 33 IoT?)

 *Work in Progress*

-## How to use the I2C bus with the Arduino Nano 33 IoT?

-*Work in Progress*